zgendao/metaplex/rust/token-metadata/program/README.md

 title: Token Metadata Program
 ---

+## Disclaimer
+This is a fork of Metaplex's metadata program, where the only changes made to the code were bumping some solana and spl dependencies in order to be able to compile the library to a wasm target.

 ## Background

 Solana's programming model and the definitions of the Solana terms used in this